HuntiFo/med_assistant/README.md

 DMDEDUC2: Map education levels to codes 1–4.
 DBQ700: Map self-reported health status to codes 1–5.
 DMDHHSIZ: Convert "7 or more" to 7; keep others as numeric.
-HUQ030 and other: Binary encode (0 if "There is no place", otherwise 1).
+HUQ030: Binary encode (0 if "There is no place", otherwise 1).
+Other binary variables: 1 if "Yes", otherwise 0.